gamesbook/protograf/docs/source/basic_concepts.rst

 `↑ <table-of-contents-basic_>`_

-While the majority of size-based `element properties`_ in **protograf** work with the "normal" units you have chosen - inches or centimetres - some use points (see `working with units`_ above).
-These include *font size*, that you’re likely familiar with from word processing programs, and line thickness - termed "stroke width".
+While the majority of size-based `element properties`_ in **protograf** work with the "normal" units you have chosen |dash| inches or centimetres
+|dash| some use points (see `working with units`_ above).
+These include
+*font size*,  that you’re likely familiar with from word processing programs, and line thickness |dash| termed "stroke width".
 The reason for doing this is to maintain consistency with other, existing tools.

 .. _default-concept: